 Treaty exempt NRAs receive form 1042-S prepared by foreign national tax staff, summarizing the treaty exempt portion of wages for the tax year.
 For any portion of wages that are not exempt by treaty, a W-2 form will be prepared in addition to form 1042-S.

-Form W-4 "Employee’s Withholding Allowance Certificate” has separate instructions for employees in NRA tax status.
+Form W-4 "Employee’s Withholding Certificate” has separate instructions for employees in NRA tax status.
 Form W-4 determines the amount of federal and state income taxes withheld from your pay.
-Following are the general rules for completing the W-4 form for employees in NRA status:
+This form is prepared by foreign national tax staff for NRA employees and need to be signed by the employee, you will not have access to alter your Tax Withholding in Employee Self Service.
+Following are the general rules for the W-4 form for employees in NRA status:

-- In general, NRA status employees have just one option to complete the form, which is “single and one allowance” regardless of marital status.
-Write “Nonresident Alien” or “NRA” on line 6 of the form.
+- In general, NRA status employees have just one option, which is “single” regardless of marital status with “Nonresident Alien” or “NRA” on line 6 of the form.

-- The “Single and 1 allowance” corresponds to a payroll tax withholding table issued by the Internal Revenue Service, IRS.
-IRS regulations requires an additional amount per pay period be added to wages of an NRA solelyfor calculating the federal tax withholding each payroll period.
+- The “Single” corresponds to a payroll tax withholding table issued by the Internal Revenue Service, IRS.
+IRS regulations requires an additional amount per pay period be added to wages of an NRA solely for calculating the federal tax withholding each payroll period.
 OUHSC is required to add this amount to calculate the federal tax withheld from each bi-weekly payroll.

 - Exception to the rule is students from India in F-1 or J-1 student status who are excluded from having the additional amount added to the payroll federal tax calculations.

-- Until the proper NRA form W-4 is received, we are required to use the tax withholding rate of “single and zero allowances”.
+- Until the proper NRA form W-4 is received, we are required to use the tax withholding rate of “single”.

 - Complete the Foreign National Information Form to determine tax status.